Zemon-tech/SolveSphere/README.md

 3. **Generated Content**: All images appear in both the "Visuals" tab of the chat and in the "Resources" section

 For detailed documentation on the Stability AI integration, see the [StabilityAIIntegration.md](docs/StabilityAIIntegration.md) file.

+### Mermaid.js Diagram Integration

+SolveSphere includes Mermaid.js for creating and visualizing various types of diagrams and charts, enhancing the problem-solving process with rich visual aids:

+- **AI-Generated Diagrams**: The AI assistant can automatically create diagrams based on your conversation
+- **Interactive Diagram Editor**: Create custom diagrams with the built-in diagram editor
+- **Multiple Diagram Types**: Support for flowcharts, sequence diagrams, class diagrams, entity-relationship diagrams, Gantt charts, pie charts, and state diagrams

+#### How to Use Diagram Features

+1. **In the AI Chat**: Ask the assistant to create a diagram.
+For example: "Create a flowchart for this algorithm" or "Make a sequence diagram for this process"

+2. **Manual Creation**: Use the "Create Diagram" button in the Resources panel to design custom diagrams with the Mermaid syntax editor

+3. **Templates**: Choose from predefined templates for common diagram types

+4. **Live Preview**: See your diagram update in real-time as you edit the Mermaid code

+All diagrams are saved in the "Data & Charts" section of the accumulated content panel for easy reference and reuse.

 ## Database Setup